truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIStaticRoute.md

 Where:
 * *1* is system-assigned ID for the static route.
-* *test route* is the new optional descriptive text for the static route.
+* *test route* is the new descriptive text for the static route.

 {{< expand "Command Example" "v" >}}
 ```